Intentional Interim Pastor Ministry for Churches in Transition

-- Conflict Resolution
+- Conflict Resolution and Reconciliation

-- Ministry Team Building
+- Ministry Team Development

-- Church Staff Assessment
+- Church Staff Care and Development

-- Leadership Development
+- Lay Leadership Development

 A church and a business are not the same.
 VitalChurch’s intentional interim pastors treat the church as a body—a living organism indwelt by the Holy Spirit—where people’s lives come before the financial or organizational bottom line.
-A church must be willing to address anything that hinders the health of the body in order to become a vital and vibrant place, ready to call a new pastor.
+Having said that, our interim pastors also routinely work with existing church leaders to sharpen the operational functions and clarify the church governance model so that church leaders are functioning biblically and effectively.

 FAQs About Intentional Interim Pastors

-Q: How long do VitalChurch’s intentional interim pastors serve in a church?
+How long do VitalChurch’s intentional interim pastors serve in a church?

 The timeframe is based on the specific needs of the church, but typically our interim pastors serve at churches for 12-24 months.

 Will the intentional interim pastor change our church’s doctrinal statement, denomination, or congregational distinctives?

-Q: Do you provide intentional interim pastors for denominational churches?
+Do you provide intentional interim pastors for denominational churches?

-Q: Can we hire someone from your team as an interim pastor without going through the diagnostic analysis?
+Can we hire someone from your team as an interim pastor without going through the diagnostic analysis?

-Q: Does intentional interim pastoring have scriptural support?
+Does intentional interim pastoring have scriptural support?